 The sleepy effects of trazodone typically start to kick in within 30 minutes after taking the medication.
-However, excessive consumption might result in feelings of excessive excitement, exhilaration, and hyperactivity.
+However, excessive consumption might result in feelings of extreme excitement, exhilaration, and hyperactivity.

 Low doses of trazodone can aid in helping you get to sleep and stay asleep at night without building a tolerance or making you sleepy during the day.
 These effects of the medicine typically last between three and six hours.